Have you noticed Undelivered SMS messages appearing in the activity feed?

 One way to reduce the impact of device-level filtering is to get your prospective students to add your Element451 phone number to their contacts by sharing it via email or other communication channels.

 Other SMS / Conversations451 Best Practices

-- Keep messages sent via Conversations451 relevant to the student.
+Keep messages sent via Conversations451 relevant to the student.
 For instance, You may want to increase engagement with a particular admitted student.
-You could start a SMS conversation by offering to answer any questions about their offer of admission and to invite them to an upcoming admitted student event.
-This is the personal touch that will standout to the student and their family.
+You could start an SMS conversation by offering to answer any questions about their offer of admission and to invite them to an upcoming admitted student event.
+This is the personal touch that will stand out to the student and their family.
 Save the general institutional promotion and marketing lingo to Campaigns451 and other communication channels.

 The information above is based on testing performed in March 2019.
 However, exactly what factors may impact deliverability vary from carrier to carrier and are subject to change.
 If you experience delivery issues while using Conversations451 and you believe your message meets the criteria above, please share the details with our Customer Success Team via the live support function in the Element451 dashboard.

 The information above only applies to SMS messages created in Conversations and does not apply to messages created via the Campaigns451 module.